Adopt a Pet

 - Animals are first-come/first-served, so we cannot guarantee a specific animal will be available when your session begins.
 You can keep an eye on our available pet webpages.
 As animals are adopted, they will be removed from the website (remember to refresh).

-- If you are only interested in one specific animal and that animal is removed from the website, you should cancel your spot in line.
+- If you are only interested in one specific animal and that animal is removed from the website, it means that the animal has an adoption appointment and you should cancel your spot in line.

 - You will be able to see the estimated wait time when you join the waitlist.
 You will also receive a link via text and email that will allow you to see updated wait time estimates.